Northside College Preparatory High School

 Northside College Preparatory High School (commonly referred to as Northside College Prep, Northside Prep, NCP, or simply Northside) is a public four-year selective enrollment high school located in the North Park neighborhood on the north side of Chicago, Illinois, United States.
 Founded in 1999, it was the first new CPS high school to be built in 20 years.
 It is a selective enrollment school, and teaches only at the Honors and AP levels (excluding the P.E. department).
-Northside has earned a reputation for academic excellence, and has been consistently ranked as the #1 high school in Illinois by U.S. News & World Report.

 In 2014, it was ranked #3 in the nation by Newsweek.
 The school's establishment, part of former Chicago Mayor Richard M. Daley's plan to reinvent the city's public school system, generated controversy in the city and in the education community.
 The facilities were built with a $44.7 million budget that critics said could have better served other schools in the city.

 History

 Founded in 1999, it was the first new Chicago Public School (CPS) high school to be built in 20 years.
 It is a selective enrollment school, and teaches only at the Honors and AP levels (excluding the P.E. department).
 Northside has earned a reputation for academic excellence, and has been consistently ranked as the #1 high school in Illinois.

 The school's establishment, part of former Chicago Mayor Richard M. Daley's plan to reinvent the city's public school system, generated controversy in the city and in the education community.
 The facilities were built with a $52.5 million budget that critics said could have better served other schools in the city.